Background pattern

 Taking Flecainida Aurovitas with food, drinks, and alcohol

-Dairy products (milk, infant formula, and possibly yogurt) may reduce flecainide absorption in children and infants.
-Flecainida is not authorized for use in children under 12 years of age; however, flecainide toxicity has been reported during treatment with flecainide in children who reduced their milk intake and in infants who switched from formula milk to dextrose-based foods.
+Dairy products (milk, infant formula, and possibly yogurt) may reduce the absorption of flecainide in children and infants.
+Flecainida is not authorized for use in children under 12 years of age; however, flecainide toxicity has been reported during treatment with flecainide in children who reduced their milk intake and in infants who switched from formula to dextrose-based foods.

 Flecainida should be taken on an empty stomach or at least one hour before meals.

-If flecainide and activated charcoal (e.g., charcoal tablets) are administered at the same time, this should only be done after consulting a doctor, as flecainide absorption from the intestine to the bloodstream is affected and, therefore, the efficacy of Flecainida Aurovitas.
+If flecainide and activated charcoal (e.g., charcoal tablets) are administered at the same time, this should only be done after consulting a doctor, as the absorption of flecainide from the intestine into the bloodstream is affected, and therefore the efficacy of Flecainida Aurovitas.

 Pregnancy, breastfeeding, and fertility

-During pregnancy, flecainide should not be taken unless strictly necessary, as flecainide crosses the placenta in patients taking flecainide during pregnancy.
+During pregnancy, you should not take flecainide unless it is strictly necessary, as flecainide crosses the placenta in patients taking flecainide during pregnancy.
 If flecainide is used during pregnancy, flecainide blood levels should be monitored.
-You should consult your doctor as soon as you suspect you are pregnant or if you plan to become pregnant.
+You should consult your doctor as soon as you suspect you are pregnant or plan to become pregnant.
 Flecainide is excreted in breast milk.
-Therefore, mothers breastfeeding should not breastfeed their babies if they are taking flecainide.
+Therefore, breastfeeding mothers should not breastfeed their babies if they take flecainide.

 Flecainida Aurovitas contains sodium